New proofs of the septic Rogers-Ramanujan identities

 Although one can give shorter proofs of each individual identity, one benefit of our approach is that we obtain all six identities in each group, \eqref{ssa} and \eqref{ssb}, simultaneously.
-Moreover, the resulting recursions can be interpreted in terms of partitions and may have some independent interest.
+Moreover, the recursions arising from the proof can be interpreted in terms of partitions and may have some independent interest.